 If you’re shopping around for a good reusable coffee cup, but aren’t sure where to start, you’ve come to the right place!

-Your local café might stock a few other brands, but these are some of the prominent ones we’ve found online, so let’s dive into a few of them to see what’s on offer and the prices you can expect.
+We’ll give you a rundown of what’s available in the article below.
+Your local café might stock a few other brands, but these are some of the prominent ones out there, so let’s dive into a few of them to see what’s on offer and the prices you can expect.

 Cheeki is an Aussie brand of reusable products, established with the aim of supplying a “healthy, fun and environmentally responsible” range.
 Cheeki’s line-up is for all seasons, including water bottles, insulated bottles, shakers, flasks, coffee mugs, and food jars.
 Cheeki products are stated to be manufactured from Premium Food Grade stainless steel with no inside lining, non-toxic inks and are BPA-Free.